ckormanyos/real-time-cpp/examples/chapter02_03a/readme.md

 # Example chapter02_03a
-# The LED program with timing
+# The LED program with cooperative multitasking scheduler

-This example implements the LED program (with a tiny cooperative multitasking scheduler) for the target with the 8-bit microcontroller.
+This example implements the LED program with a tiny cooperative multitasking scheduler for the target with the 8-bit microcontroller.
 This example is similar to the previous example02_03.
 This example, however, includes a tiny cooperative multitasking scheduler for managing the tasks that ultimately control the timing and delays of the LED blinking.
-This example contains some techniques that are described in later chapters.
+This example contains some techniques that are described in later chapters of the book.
 It does, however, provide intuitive insight at an early stage into a more complete form of project.

 Building the example can be done with GNUmake